ayrka39/TUF2000MTest/README.md

 <br><br>
 3. I am not really sure my solution is correct, when I found that some values do not seem to be realistic, such as Fluid sound speed.
 <br><br>
-4. I spent too much time to make a nicer app, which ended up being a simple, basic one, only to show the test result.
+4. I tried to make a nicer app, but it ended up being a simple, basic one, only to show the test result.
 I may update it later for better interface and features.

 ### Thanks
-I appreciate that Gambit offered this good opportunity to learn something new to me.
+I appreciate that Gambit offered me this good opportunity to learn something new.
 It was a big challenge.
 I learned a lot.